REPAIR: Robust Editing via Progressive Adaptive Intervention and Reintegration: Experiments

-\textbf{Implementation Details.} experiments were conducted simultaneously using two GPUs: an A100 PCIe 80GB and an A100 SXM4 40GB.
+\textbf{Implementation Details.} Experiments were conducted simultaneously using two GPUs: an A100 PCIe 80GB and an A100 SXM4 40GB.
 The code was implemented based on PyTorch 2.1, with modifications built upon the original EasyEditor framework.
+We provide the code to facilitate reproducibility at \url{https://anonymous.4open.science/r/REPAIR}.
 The specific hyperparameter settings are detailed in Appendix \ref{app:experiment_details}.

-\textbf{Evaluation Metrics} Each edited corpus instance comprises three components: the descriptor $k_e$ used to perform the edit, an irrelevant prompt-answer pair $k_e'$ to verify locality and a rephrase prompt $k_{loc}$ to evaluate generalization performance across different expressions.
+\textbf{Evaluation Metrics.} Each edited corpus instance comprises three components: the descriptor $k_e$ used to perform the edit, an irrelevant prompt-answer pair $k_e'$ to verify locality and a rephrase prompt $k_{loc}$ to evaluate generalization performance across different expressions.
 To comprehensively evaluate the optimization capability of the proposed method in addressing the continual learning trilemma, we employ four metrics—edit accuracy: \(\textbf{Rel} = \frac{1}{N} \sum_{n=1}^{N} \mathbf{l}(f_{\omega_N}(\mathbf{x}_e^n) = \mathbf{y}_e^n)\), rephrase accuracy : \(\textbf{Gen} = \frac{1}{N} \sum_{n=1}^{N} \mathbf{l}(f_{\omega_N}(\mathbf{x'}_e^n) = \mathbf{y}_e^n)\), locality : \(\textbf{Loc} = \frac{1}{N} \sum_{n=1}^N \mathbf{l}(f_{\omega_N}(\mathbf{x}_{\text{loc}}^n) = f_{\omega_0}(\mathbf{x}_{\text{loc}}^n)\).
 We use the geometric mean of Rel., Gen., and Loc. to evaluate the overall editing performance, which balances metric sensitivity and interpretability, exhibits sensitivity to weak performance areas, and is suitable for scenarios where all three metrics are equally important. \(\textbf{OP} = \sqrt[3]{\text{Rel.} \times \text{Gen.} \times \text{Loc.}}\) to assess the holistic editing effectiveness.
 Here, $\mathbf{l}(\cdot)$ is the indicator function used to count the number of successful predictions.

-For the hallucination dataset specifically, we utilize perplexity(PPL) as the metric to assess editing performance.
+For the hallucination dataset specifically, we utilize perplexity (PPL) as the metric to assess editing performance.
 PPL can be interpreted as the "average branching factor in predicting the next token," where a lower value indicates more accurate model predictions and suggests a reduced likelihood of the edited model generating hallucinations. \(\textbf{PPL} = \exp\left(-\frac{1}{N} \sum_{i=1}^{N} \log P(y_i | \text{context}_i)\right)\)